 Kombucha is thought to originate in China or Japan.

-For this reason, adding probiotics foods like kombucha to your diet can improve your health in many ways.
+For this reason, adding beverages like kombucha to your diet might improve your health in many ways.

 Green tea is one of the healthiest beverages on the planet.

 This is because green tea contains many bioactive compounds, such as polyphenols, which function as powerful antioxidants in the body (

 Kombucha made from green tea contains many of the same plant compounds and presumably boasts some of the same benefits (